 Staff Health and Self-isolation

-Not attend work if they develop symptoms while at home (off-duty) —in such cases they should notify their line manager immediately and follow thestay at home guidance
+• not attend work if they develop symptoms while at home (off-duty) —in such cases they should notify their line manager immediately and follow thestay at home guidance

-Put on a surgical face mask immediately if they develop symptoms while at work, inform their line manager and return home
+• put on a surgical face mask immediately if they develop symptoms while at work, inform their line manager and return home

-Comply with all requests for testing.
+• comply with all requests for testing.

-Ensuring that all staff are aware of the requirement not to come to work when there is a risk that they may spread infection
+• ensuring that all staff are aware of the requirement not to come to work when there is a risk that they may spread infection

-Ensuring that care staff are supported to self-isolate inline with Government guidance if they need to
+• ensuring that care staff are supported to self-isolate in line with government guidance if they need to

-Ensuring, where possible, that members of staff work with only anidentified cohort of clients — this includes staff who usually work on apart-time basis for multiple employers and agency staff.
+• ensuring, where possible, that members of staff work with only anidentified cohort of clients — this includes staff who usually work on apart-time basis for multiple employers and agency staff.

 Care Planning and Referrals

-Home care workers are advised to report suspected cases of Covid-19 to their managers who should work with community partners, commissioners and the person involved to review their care needs
+• home care workers are advised to report suspected cases of Covid-19 to their managers who should work with community partners, commissioners and the person involved to review their care needs

+• risks will also be reduced by reducing contact between staff, including replacing face-to-face meetings with remote communications, and by staggering times of entry to community bases.
 In all cases care staff must follow infection control best practice, desanitising/washing hands frequently and using personal protective equipment (PPE) appropriately.
 Frequently touched surfaces should be cleaned regularly with household detergent and/or bleach.
 All care staff working in people’s homes will be supplied with stocks of PPE as well as alcohol hand sanitiser and surface wipes.

-Key2 Care Ltd will continue to apply all measures to keep people safe in line with its current policies and local authority safeguarding authority procedures.
+The care service will continue to apply all measures to keep people safe in line with its current policies and local authority safeguarding authority procedures.
 It will continue to alert the local authority to any safeguarding issue and notify CQC in line with its current notification requirements and procedures.
 The service will continue to exercise its Duty of Candour where it has made mistakes that have caused serious harm to its service users.